wildfly-extras/wildfly-mcp/README.md

 - `host`: The host name on which the WildFly server is running.
 Optional, `localhost` is used by default.
 - `port`: The port the WildFly server is listening on.
 Optional, `9990` is used by default.

+### invokeWildFlyCLIOperation
+Invoke a single WildFly CLI operation on the WildFly server running on the provided host and port arguments.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+Optional, `localhost` is used by default.
+- `port`: The port the WildFly server is listening on.
+Optional, `9990` is used by default.
+- `userName`: The admin user name.
+Optional.
+- `password`: The admin user password.
+Optional.

 ## Example of questions to ask to the WildFly server

 Make sure to first start you WildFly sever.